What is Vitiligo?

 Vitiligo is a skin condition caused by progressive depigmentation; it presents as white patches on the skin.
 The texture of the depigmented skin is not altered and the condition is not painful, although the affected skin may be much more sensitive to the sun.

 Vitiligo affects both sides of the body equally, often symmetrically, and the borders of the white patches are irregular but well-defined.
 White patches may appear gradually or suddenly.
 Vitiligo is not uncommon, affecting between one-half and one percent of the population.
 While not serious medically, it can cause emotional distress for the sufferer because of how it makes the skin look.

-What Parts of the Body Are Affected by Vitiligo?
+What Parts of the Body Can Be Affected by Vitiligo?

 Although vitiligo can affect any part of the body, this skin pigmentation is usually on the: